archibaldmilton/Girellu/Releases/Filters/Natural Mod Filter 13/Readme - Natural Mod Filter.txt

 *Install part 1:*
 	Set saturation to 100% in AC graphics options
 	CSP users: Filter is configured on the assumption that Cars/Tracks configs + VAO are present, they should be automatically downloaded by CM unless you have disabled this.
-	Sol/Pure users: : Be sure to follow the Sol/Pure install guides, as sometimes there are important CSP settings such as "Use seasonal adjustments" which drastically alter the look.
+	CSP users: Filter tested with latest version of CSP, may get undesired result on older versions Sol/Pure users: : Be sure to follow the Sol/Pure install guides, as sometimes there are important CSP settings such as "Use seasonal adjustments" which drastically alter the look.

 *Install part 2:*